rickfay/ALBW-Randomizer-Tracker/README.md

 - Adjustments to keep the tracker in line with future Randomizer updates and modes
 - Higher quality dungeon map pictures
-- Presets for settings
 - Limited Key information in dungeons (under consideration)
-- Considering more logic options to accommodate the many obscure ways to skip Desert Palace
+- Simplify logic choices to match settings for the Z17 Randomizer